thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 Before step 6, global data is not visible to normal mail code.
 Any failure before that step keeps legacy storage authoritative.
 A later retry starts with a new unpublished import.

+### Pre-flight storage check

+The pre-flight check runs as the first foreground migration phase, before creating the unpublished database.
+It inventories the legacy databases and file-backed attachments, then calculates the additional space needed while legacy and global storage coexist.
+Required headroom includes the estimated global database, copied attachments, rebuilt search data, SQLite transaction and temporary-file growth, and a safety margin.
+If an RFC 0008 archive is written to the same volume, its estimated size is also included.

+Migration starts only when available space on the target volume meets the calculated headroom.
+If it does not, the migration screen shows the required, available, and additional space in user-readable units and provides a retry action.
+A warning with an option to continue is not sufficient because running out of space makes successful migration impossible.

+Available space can change after pre-flight.
+Write failures caused by exhausted storage fail the unpublished import without changing the authoritative store.
+Restart recovery removes the incomplete target before another pre-flight check and retry.
+The estimator and safety margin are verified against migration fixtures representing the largest supported legacy schema and attachment layouts.

 ### Android execution and progress